Loren Rausch leading the last pitch on the first a...

 Hike the normal approach, but before getting to the main area, take a left on a climber trail at the shoulder just before scrambling down an obvious rock step.
 Follow the path (mostly obvious, partly flagged) uphill and south.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Crags:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Crags:

 Featured Route For East Crags